srsp/garbage-calendar-sync-hamburg-germany/readme.md

 However, both options aren't perfect:
 * The email service spams your inbox.
-* The ICS-Calendar file opiton requires a manual download at least every 6 months and doesn't capture short-term changes.
+* The ICS-Calendar file option requires a manual download at least every 6 months and doesn't capture short-term changes.
 * Also, all events are dated to the day before collection at 17:00 which is the reminder date - not the actual collection date.

 ## What does this service do?

-* It regularily checks the collection events from the Stadtreinigung Hamburg page at your address.
+* It regularly checks the collection events from the Stadtreinigung Hamburg page at your address.
 * It changes the date to the actual collection date.
 * You can configure any Google notification.
 * It sanitizes the event title and description.